 These systems are highly customizable and can be altered to fit your biological wastewater treatment needs.
 For example, if your facility’s waste is high in nitrogen or phosphorous, adding an anoxic tank or coagulant dosing system, respectively, can help reduce these contaminants.

-Typical applications include wastewaters from beverage plants, dairies, bakeries, fruit and vegetable processing plants, meat processing and packaging plants, petrochemical facilities, and refineries.
+Typical applications include wastewaters from beverage plants, dairies, bakeries, and more.
 Small communities or developments without access to municipal sewers may also benefit from the MBR’s small footprint and simplicity.

 MBR effluent is comparatively very pure.
 Typically, both BOD and TSS will be removed to less than 5 mg/L, which makes the technology suitable for reuse in irrigation, cooling tower water, toilet flushing, land application, or as raw water for further purification and reuse.

 - Up to 50% smaller footprint compared to conventional activated sludge processes

 - High-quality effluent allows reuse of water

 - Higher capital cost than conventional activated sludge process